Naples Herniated Disc Treatment

 The Vertebral Column

 Your vertebral column or backbone consists of 33 bones or vertebrae.
 Intervertebral discs separate each vertebra.
-Your ligaments, facet joints, and intervertebral disc work together to connect the vertebrae and maintain your spine’s alignment and curvature, which are important for mobility.
+Your ligaments, facet joints, and intervertebral discs work together to connect the vertebrae and maintain your spine’s alignment and curvature, which are important for mobility.

 The Spine